RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Added Cachebusting strategies to make the stats update more regularly
 - Slight improvement to the "Service Down" screen.
 We need a more robust solution for this but this will do for now.
 - Decreased load time on profile view by decoupling two queries that should not have been coupled in the first place.
+- Switched to lazy loading for session list view.
+This should improve load times for users with lots of sessions and also take some query stress off the DB since very few people will ever load more than a page or two in the past.

 -----